COP4655-MobileApps-Fall2023/Shopping-App/README.md

 **Required Must-have Stories**

-* users who have purchases item can upload their review
+* users can view item
 * Users can add product to cart
-* Users can bid for a product
+* user can delete product from cart
-* users can search for products

 **Optional Nice-to-have Stories**